 Many “Not for Profit” Fostering charities do not have vast numbers of Foster carers.
 They have fewer foster carers with outstanding skills in caring for children.
 More importantly, they have foster carers with skills, kindness, compassion and time to dedicate to children when they are vulnerable.
 Foster carers who represent charities are valued partners.
 They have a shared ethos; they share similar values, so strong fostering partnerships begin.

 Not for Profit Charities support you every step of the way.

 To achieve these strong fostering partnerships, Verve will partner with you and Not for Profit charities that we feel match each other; because we know how vital foster carers are.
 To do what you have to do, you have to be supported every step; without support, you can’t do what children need.

-So, we take our time, and we match you with the right Charity for you and make sure you get all the support you need.
+So, we take our time, match you with the right Charity for you, and ensure you get all the support you need.
 Ultimately, we need children to open their hearts to you because children often have their faith and trust abused; subsequently, they need to learn to trust again.

 We need to match children with suitable foster carers; we do this by establishing strong fostering partnerships.
 And, like most things in life that are important, we don’t rush the process.
 We take time to get to know each other; because we know that this is when we are most effective; ultimately, we will make a more significant difference in the lives of children.